UL-FRI/docs.rdc.si/docs/FRIDA/slurm.md

 ### Interactive session

 SLURM in general provides two ways of running interactive jobs; either via the `salloc` or via the `srun --pty` command.
-The former will first reserve the resources, which you then explicity use via the latter, while the latter can be used to do the reservation and execution in a single step.
+The former will first reserve the resources, which you then explicitly use via the latter, while the latter can be used to do the reservation and execution in a single step.

-Allocate resources on `dev` partition with default parameters, then start a bash shell on the allocated resources.
-Check what was allocated, exit the bash shell and then release the allocated resources.
+For example, the following snippet shows how to allocate resources on `dev` partition with default parameters, then start a bash shell on the allocated resources.
+Done that it checks what was allocated, exits the bash shell and finally releases the allocated resources.
 ```bash
 ilb@login-frida:~$ salloc -p dev
 salloc: Granted job allocation 498